merkle-open/generator-nitro/.github/contributing.md

 #### Quick Start

 - You need [node](../.node-version) of course
-- Fork, then clone the generator-nitro repo and then run `npm install` in them
+- Fork, then clone the generator-nitro repo and then run `npm ci` in them
 - Start hacking ;-)

 You can keep your repo up to date by running `git pull --rebase upstream master`.